-By now, it should be obvious that we’re all about humanizing B2B content.
+By now, it should be obvious that we’re all about humanizing B2B content marketing.

-Many things are crucial in increasing revenue: Engaging your audience, building the brand, being mentally available, etc. But at the core is, we believe, business empathy.
+Many things are crucial in increasing revenue: Engaging your audience, building the brand, being mentally available, removing pain points etc. But at the core is, we believe, business empathy.
+In other words empathetic marketing.
 Something that concerns not only your customers but also the people you are with and what you stand for.
 A mix of brand reputation and employer branding?
 Not quite.

 A lot of businesses treat their contractors like trash.
 Maybe it’s because a company’s HR department only concerns itself with in-house issues, but it can get pretty dire.

 We’ve seen text messages from marketing managers to agency creatives and account managers lined with threats and aggressive statements.

 Many businesses act as if the moment you treat your contractors with respect, they’ll somehow screw you over.
 Don’t ask us for the logic behind this one.

 We’re all for treating everyone with respect.
 Clients, employees, and contractors, like you or me, have families, lives, and feelings.
 People, remember?

 When you treat your freelancer or agency like partners, they will be happy to move mountains for you.
 On the flip side, if you treat them like a commodity, you will experience a churn of collaborators or even existing customers because no one will want to work with you.
 (People talk.)
 And the quality will drop.
 But none of that matters if you yourself change agencies every year.

 Take the time to explain what you need and have a clear content marketing strategy.
 You’re going to put in more work defining simple and concrete objectives, but you’ll be saving 30% of your marketing budget from day one (Yup, 30% of marketing budgets are eaten up by poorly thought out, unfocused, incohesive briefs).